panesofglass/trail/README.md

 Finally, you can see Trail already provides several helper elements, e.g. `h1`, `text`, and `comp<'T>`.
 What's a `comp<'T>`?
 As you may suspect, this is a way of rendering a custom Blazor component.
 We'll look at the `SurveyPrompt` after the `MainLayout`.

-> Aside:
-> You may be wondering, "What's with all the namespaces?"
-The namespaces are repeated because, at least in my experiments, I found that the web assembly compiler seems to need those opened in order to compile properly.
-We may be able to reduce them a bit now that it's all in F#.

 ### Shared

 There are several shared components, including the navigation menu, the main layout, and the survey.
 You can find these in the `Shared.fs` file in the [sample folder](https://github.com/panesofglass/trail/blob/master/sample/standalone/Library1/Shared.fs).